The Sassi of Matera, Remembered by a Traveling Artist

 Several years later, I learned about a Historic Preservation program that was taking place in the Sassi of Matera, and I hastened at the opportunity to be a part of it.
 My knowledge, appreciation, and understanding of the built form of the Sassi, along with its history, deepened considerably as a result of this study.

 I learned that while the Sassi’s outward form had largely remained the same, perceptions of it have varied quite drastically, over time.
 So much so that it had once been labeled a “national shame.”
-This was due in part to the writings of Carlo Levi.
+This was due in part to the writings of an Italian activist, Carlo Levi.
 Levi, exiled to the South of Italy in 1935 due to his anti-fascist activities, had visited and written about the Sassi in his book, Christ Stopped at Eboli.
 He described the Sassi as a place of deep poverty; a malaria ridden place that was like “a schoolboy's idea of Dante's Inferno."

 Indeed, back then, living conditions in the Sassi were not only primitive, but far from sanitary.
 Homes were overcrowded due to limitations on the expansion needed to accommodate increasing populations.
-Work animals were often kept within the dwellings as a means of providing warmth, contributing to unhygienic conditions.
+Work animals were often kept within these dwellings as a means of providing warmth, while contributing to unhygienic conditions.
 The Sassi were eventually completely abandoned; its residents forced to relocate to a newly built town, La Martella, meant to modernize their way of living.

 It wasn’t until much later that the site was appreciated for its unique built form; a dynamic coexistence of the natural and manmade environment, for its continued and varied inhabitation over more than two millennia, and for its similarities to other significant cave settlements such as Cappadocia in Turkey.
 This eventually lead to the Sassi’s inscription as a UNESCO world heritage site in 1993.